danaildichev/site-generator/README.md

 ## How to use it

-You will have to input the filepath of the project in the CreatePath.py file.
+Replace the dummy filepath in CreatePath.py.
+This path represents the public directory where all your websites are hosted.
 In the main.py, fill out at least the domains and file_paths lists.
 Then hit run.
 You should see that it generated all files in the folder called targetFolder.